 The University of Birmingham is committed to attracting the brightest and the best from around the world to develop their academic careers at Birmingham as Birmingham Fellows.

 In 2011 we ran the first round of Birmingham Fellowships recruitment, we appointed over 30 Birmingham Fellows.
 We ran the second round in 2012 and have recruited an additional 30 Birmingham Fellows of the same world-leading calibre.
+Applications have recently closed for our third round of recruitment.

 Birmingham Fellows have been appointed to a permanent academic posts, and have five years with protected time for high-quality research.
 This will allow these outstanding, high potential, early career researchers to establish themselves as rounded academics who will go on to make a full and excellent contribution to research, teaching and academic citizenship.
 Our goal with the Birmingham Fellowships is to cultivate the next generation of Birmingham academics, rather than to work with outstanding post-docs for a few years and then lose them from our community.